Juan-Nathan/pat-database-design/README.md

 This project presents a fully normalized **relational database schema** for **Paris Arrow Transit (PAT)**, a fictional transport company subcontracted by the Olympic Federation to manage the transportation of officials during the Olympic Games.

-The database was designed through **entity-relationship (ER) modeling** and implemented in **Oracle Database**.
+The database was designed through **entity-relationship (ER) data modeling** and implemented in **Oracle Database**.
 It includes a complete schema script with entities, relationships, constraints, and embedded business rules.

 ## Project Overview